Holly Taylor

-Holly Taylor is a Canadian and American actress and dancer.
+Holly Taylor (born October 31, 1997) is a Canadian and American actress and dancer.
 She began her career in the Broadway production of Billy Elliot at the age of eleven as Sharon Percy (Ballet Girl) and continued in the role for almost two years.
 She played the role of Paige Jennings in the FX television series The Americans for its entire run, for which she received a nomination for the Critics' Choice Television Award for Best Supporting Actress in a Drama Series in 2019.
-In addition, she portrays Angelina Meyer, one of the airplane survivors, in the NBC/Netflix science fiction series Manifest.
+In addition, she portrays Angelina Meyer, a maniacal false prophet in the NBC/Netflix science fiction series Manifest.

-Early life
+Early life and education

-Taylor was born in Middleton, Nova Scotia, Canada, the daughter of Irish mother Margaret and Scottish father Mark.
-She has an older brother named Philip.
-After her family moved to New Jersey in early 2000, she was enrolled in a dance class at age three.
-About a year later, she surprised her parents by announcing that she was going to dance on Broadway when she grew up.
+Born in Middleton, Nova Scotia, Taylor has lived in Wayne, New Jersey, since she was two years old.
+She graduated from Wayne Hills High School in 2016.